Archdiocesean Catholic Schools

 - December 12 | “The Velveteen Rabbit” $18 per student.
 Due by 11/25

 - April 18 | “Mad Hatter Tea Party”

 - December 6 | Cookies by the Pound

 We are often asked, by the many people we meet, why anyone would want to choose attending a Catholic School?
 The answer is quite simple and obvious.
 Based on a great deal of personal testimony and the very latest extensive research, that is often conducted by our Catholic School’s greatest critics, Catholic Schools have shown to be the most successful educational environment for not only academic excellence but for the formation of the very best in Catholic moral character.

-Article: “The Catholic Schools We Need“, by Timothy Michael Dolan for Americamagazine.org
+Article: “The Catholic Schools We Need“, by the Most Rev. Timothy M. Dolan for Americamagazine.org